-If the searches come up clear, you may then proceed to filing your trade mark with the appropriate government body, which is IP Australia in the case of an Australian trademark registration.
+If the searches come up clear, you may then proceed to file your trademark with the appropriate government body, which is IP Australia in the case of an Australian trademark registration.
 It is the step whereby you advise the government what your trademark will be and what the goods and services it covers.
-All goods and services fall into predefined classes and there are 45 of these classes to select from.
+All goods and services fall into predefined trademark classes and there are 45 of these classes to select from.
 Classes 1-34 cover goods and Classes 35-45 cover services.
 It is important you correctly identify your goods and services when preparing and filing a trademark name in Australia in order to meet the basic filing requirements.

 The filed trademark is then examined by the government, typically in around 10-13 weeks from the date of filing.
 The trade marks office will examine all the details to ensure the basic filing requirements are met and that your trademark name is registrable.
-Once examination is complete, you will receive either a notice of acceptance or an adverse report if there are any problems with your application.
+Once the examination is complete, you will receive either a notice of acceptance or an adverse report if there are any problems with your application.

-When the application is accepted, it must be advertised on the public record for a period of 2 months (or 1 month in USA and 3 months in NZ) to allow third parties the opportunity to lodge any formal objections (these are extremely rare) to your trademark name becoming registered.
+When the application is accepted, it must be advertised on the public record for a period of 2 months (or 1 month in the USA and 3 months in NZ) to allow third parties the opportunity to lodge any formal objections (these are extremely rare) to your trademark name becoming registered.

-Assuming no third party oppositions are filed, the application should proceed to registration.
+Assuming no third-party oppositions are filed, the application should proceed to registration.
 The whole process (application to registration) takes 7 months.
 A registered Trademark name in Australia is valid for a period of 10 years and is renewable for another 10 years on payment of a renewal fee.

 Trademarking a name in Australia dissuades others from using it without your permission anywhere in Australia.
-If you do not register your trademark, you will have virtually no rights in law to prevent another party using your brand or something similar to it.
+If you do not register your trademark, you will have virtually no rights in law to prevent another party from using your brand or something similar to it.